 Kentucky is an agricultural state and agribusiness is a major employer in this area.
 The equestrian industry is huge and contributes billions to the state's economy through racing, sales, tourism and breeding.
 Most of this income comes from a 6% tax that Kentucky levies on businesses that breed purebred stallions.

 Aviation enthusiasts may find Louisiana is a haven for this kind of hobby.
-Not only are small private jets tax-free, but painted planes are tax-free.
-The trick is that it has to be a full paint, not just a touch-up to get the tax exemption.
-So if you want to paint your private jet leopard print, you're in luck.
+Not only private planes, but also their painting and decoration are not subject to additional tax.
+The trick is that it must be a full paint job to get tax exemption, not just paint over spots.
+So if you want to paint your private jet in leopard print, you're in luck.

 Maine: Wild Blueberries

-In recent years, the popularity of blueberries has increased since it was classified as the so-called "superfood."
+In recent years, the popularity of blueberries has increased.
 Maine produces 99% of the country's wild blueberries.
-Residents of the state love these little berries so much that they are an official berry.
+The people of the state love these small berries so much that they have become the official symbol of the region.
 Therefore, it is not surprising that they are taxed.
-The state collects 1,5 cents per pound of wild uncooked blueberries sold in Maine.
-However, this is not in vain, since funds are being used to research to promote and preserve the wild blueberry industry.
+The state charges 1,5 cents per pound of wild, unprocessed blueberries sold in Maine.
+The funds go to research to develop and preserve the wild blueberry industry.

 Maryland: flushing the toilet

-Since 2004, Maryland residents have been paying one weird tax.
-State residents are charged an annual fee of $ 30 for wastewater treatment.
-The so-called flushing tax collects from $ 60 to $ 70 million per year for the modernization of the state’s main sewage treatment plants with the specific goal of reducing the discharge of pollutants into the Chesapeake Bay and other important waterways.
+Since 2004, Maryland residents have been paying a weird tax.
+They are charged an annual fee of $ 30 for wastewater treatment.
+The so-called flush tax brings in $ 60 million to $ 70 million a year to modernize the state's major treatment facilities with the specific goal of reducing the discharge of pollutants into the Chesapeake Bay and other important waterways.